 Projects

-During my spare time, I often do some experiments, try to bring some ideas to life, or contribute to existing projects (sometimes on my own, sometimes together with other people).
-Not all of them see the light of the day, but each one of them is important, in the learning process and to strengthen my skills in different areas.
-Below, you can find some examples of projects I formerly worked on or am currently working on:
+In my spare time, I often do some experiments, try to bring some ideas to life, or contribute to existing projects (some of them my own, others from other people).
+Not all of them see the light of day, but each one of them is a step in my learning process and solidifies my skills in different areas.
+Below, you can find some examples:

 Hawkpost

-Using GPG is not an easy task for many non-tech savvy users.
-This often leads to people to sharing credentials and secrets through insecure channels, such as email, and leaving it there in plain text.
-Hawkpost was developed to address that issue.
+Using GPG is not an easy task for many non-tech-savvy users.
+This frequently leads to people sharing credentials and secrets through insecure channels, such as email, and leaving them there in plain text.
+Hawkpost was developed a few years ago to address that issue when very few alternatives existed.

 Source: https://github.com/whitesmith/hawkpost